apaslak/factory_finder.nvim/README.md

 ## Notes and assumptions
 - When you open neovim for the first time, it will populate the "caches" and be slow.
 Every time after that, it should not impact performance.
 - This plugin requires ripgrep.
+- This plugin was designed for a large mono repo using [Packwerk](https://github.com/Shopify/packwerk) such that the file location of these definitions is less straight forward.

 ## Config options